ItsRyanG/Starfield/README.md

 ## Welcome

-The site is meant to serve as a lightweight digital calling card.
+The site is meant to serve as a lightweight calling card.

-🕹️ You can visit at: https://agffa.ca
+You can visit at: https://agffa.ca

-It's designed to be playful, minimal, and static — easily deployed with GitHub Actions, to S3 and fronted by Cloudflare.
+It's designed to be minimal, static, and easily deployed with GitHub Actions, to S3 and fronted by Cloudflare.

 Thanks for stopping by.